ALBUMMER! 49: WWE Originals (feat. Dan Ryckert)

 Featured mainly in fighting games, special attacks usually require more than just pressing a button to activate.
 They are usually unique or at least varied between characters.

 Commonly found in fighting games, a super meter increases when either a character takes or gives damage (depending on the game).
 There are many variations on the super meter, depending on the franchise or game.

 A series of arcade system boards from Taito that uses commodity PC hardware.
 It is commonly used for third-party Japanese arcade games and pachinko machines since 2004.

 Primarily found in fighting or sports games, the versus screen typically masks the load time of an upcoming matchup.
 Sometimes codes may be entered here that will affect the game.

-Zoning Characters (also called Keepaway Characters) use long range attacks to the control space in a fighting game.
+Zoning Characters (also called Keepaway Characters) is an archetype that use long range attacks to the control space in fighting games.

 This edit will also create new pages on Giant Bomb for:

 Until you earn 1000 points all your submissions need to be vetted by other